MRU-COMP2511-F2024/a2-responsiveness-and-accessibility-SirDre/README.md

       When there is sufficient contrast between the text and the background behind it, this can be easily read by users with visual impairments, allowing them to focus on the matter as well and navigate the interface better.
+        With the Gestalt principles in mind, the changes made to the website design made a significant difference in the looks and feel.
+The responsiveness and accessibility enhancements improve the aesthetic appeal of the website.
+The visual features like icons, contribute to the human-friendly interactions and support of a wide range of users through the implementation of these principles.
     </pre>

 ## Agriculture store